bhagyesh1/sample-angular-app/README.md

 # sample-angular-app
 sample-angular-app
 #This project is for testing periodically build!
-#This project is for testing periodically build for BETA
+#This project is for testing periodically build!
+#Jenkins: Schedule – Build Periodically – Parameters
+#with script!